BHoM/documentation/docs/Contributing/Editing-the-documentation.md

 Each header will be reflected in the navigation menu on the right hand side of the page.

+## Linking to other documentation pages

+### Recommended way
+Links to other documentation pages should be relative URLs (starting with a `/`) where the first slash must be followed with the `documentation` folder.
+Some examples:

+- To link to the [Introduction to BHoM_Adapter](/documentation/BHoM_Adapter/Introduction-to-the-BHoM_Adapter) page, you can provide this link: `/documentation/BHoM_Adapter/Introduction-to-the-BHoM_Adapter`.
+- To link to the [IsValidDataset](/documentation/DevOps/Code%20Compliance%20and%20CI/Compliance%20Checks/IsValidDataset) page, you can provide this link: `/documentation/DevOps/Code%20Compliance%20and%20CI/Compliance%20Checks/IsValidDataset`.

+!!! note
+    This way of providing URL to pages is required because MkDocs reflects the markdown files starting from the root `documentation`.

+### Alternative (not recommended)
+If you are editing a specific nested page you can also use URLs relative to the current page.
+Some examples:
+- To link to the [Getting started for developers](../Getting-started-for-developers) page, relative to this current page (Editing-the-documentation), you can provide: `../Getting-started-for-developers`.

 ## Folders
 Folders behave as groups for sub-pages and are reflected into the left menu of the website.